youyanggu/covid19_projections/about.md

 * *Lockdown fatigue / holidays*: As shown in various mobility data and [our analysis](https://twitter.com/youyanggu/status/1255034262006333440) of the NYC subway data, an increasing number of people have been moving around in the weeks following a lockdown.
 This may contribute to an increase in infections in the weeks following the lockdown/mitigation.
 Similarly, holidays may be a source of "superspreader" events, which we currently do not explicitly incorporate.

 * *Reporting differences*: Different countries follow different guidelines on how they are reporting COVID-19 deaths.
 For example, Belgium is one of the most comprehensive countries when it comes to death reporting: they report all probable deaths as well as nursing home deaths.
 In contrast, United Kingdom only began including care home deaths starting on April 29, having only reported hospital deaths previously.
 Because we are projecting future reported deaths, our model assumes that the reporting guidelines remains constant for each country.

+* *Reporting delay*: There is a delay between when a death occurs and when it is reported to the local/state health department.
+This delay can range anywhere from 1 day to over 30 days, although the vast majority of deaths are reported within 10 days.
+Prior to July 22, we do not explicitly incorporate this reporting delay.
+But starting July 22, we began to include this delay in our modeling.
+We assume that ~50% of deaths are reported within 5 days and ~80% of deaths are reported within 10 days.

 * *Excess deaths*: While we attempt to predict the official death total, the true death total will be higher due to underreporting at various levels.
 [The New York Times](https://www.nytimes.com/interactive/2020/04/21/world/coronavirus-missing-deaths.html) and [Financial Times](https://www.ft.com/content/6bd88b7d-3386-4543-b2e9-0d5c6fac846c) are currently tracking these excess deaths.